Pabitra969/StduentScholarshipDistribution/README.md

 ## Errors and Handling

-The smart contract is designed with error handling in mind.
-Common errors include:
+The smart contract includes robust error handling mechanisms:

-- **E_CRITERIA_MISMATCH**: Raised if the application criteria do not match the scholarship criteria.
+- **E_CRITERIA_MISMATCH**: Triggered when the application criteria do not match the scholarship requirements.
-- **E_NO_RECIPIENT**: Raised if there is no recipient for the scholarship.
+- **E_NO_RECIPIENT**: Triggered when no recipient is assigned to a scholarship.
-- **E_NOT_RECIPIENT**: Raised if the caller is not the recipient trying to withdraw funds.
+- **E_NOT_RECIPIENT**: Triggered when a non-recipient attempts to withdraw funds.

+## License

+This project is licensed under the Apache-2.0 License.
+For more details, see the [LICENSE](LICENSE) file.

 ## Contact

-For questions or support, contact Pabitra Kumar Ghorai(mailto:pkg2000969@gmail.com).
+For questions, support, or more information, contact Team - Pabitra14(mailto:pkg2000969@gmail.com).

 ---

-This `README.md` provides a comprehensive guide to understanding, installing, and using your scholarship smart contract platform.
-Be sure to update the placeholders with your actual details and code as needed.